Devery Hamilton: New York Giants

 Hamilton was signed to the practice squad of the New York Giants on October 13, 2021.
 On January 10, 2022, he was signed to a reserve/future contract by the Giants.

 Hamilton impressed in the 2022 training camp and made the final roster as New York's ninth offensive lineman.
 He made his NFL debut in week one against the Tennessee Titans.
 On November 14, 2022, he was waived and the next day he signed to their practice squad.
-On November 23, 2022, he was promoted to the active roster, then waived two days later and re-signed back to the practice squad.
+On November 23, he was promoted to the active roster, then waived two days later and re-signed back to the practice squad.
 He signed a reserve/future contract on January 22, 2023.
+He was waived/injured on August 15.

+Pittsburgh Steelers

+On January 17, 2024, Hamilton signed a reserve/futures contract with the Pittsburgh Steelers.
+He was waived on August 26.